Create & edit documents#

 within a few minutes.
 If

-to the build log, which should allow figuring out what went wrong.
+link to the build log, which should allow figuring out what went wrong.